Camp Walker Chapel hosts Christmas Cantata

 By Army Pvt.
-1st Class Jacob Ward, AFN DaeguDecember 17, 2019
+1st Class Jacob Ward, AFN DaeguDecember 24, 2019

 CAMP WALKER, Republic of Korea -- The United States Army Garrison Daegu brought some of the sights and sounds of the holiday season to the Camp Walker Chapel during their Christmas Cantata Dec.
 14.The holiday season is a time often shared with family and friends but can also have its challenges when stationed overseas.
 With the help of USAG Daegu, Area IV has found a way to make a difference for Service Members who may be away from their loved ones."This gives us an opportunity to serve the Soldiers and Families but also the DA civilians and their families." said Lt.
 Col. Alfred Grondski, the USAG Daegu garrison chaplain.
 "We want to help them celebrate this special time of the year.